-Cavities are caused by tooth decay gradually developing over time.
+Cavities are caused by tooth decay, which gradually develops over time.
 This begins with bacteria feeding on teeth when sugars and starches are not effectively cleaned away.
-Plaque then forms coats teeth as a clear sticky film and eventually hardens above or below the gum line into tartar, making it more difficult to remove.
+Plaque then forms a clear, sticky film on teeth and eventually hardens above or below the gum line into tartar, making it more difficult to remove.

 Plaque acids ultimately erode enamel until they reach the dentin, closer to the nerve and can cause sensitivity.
 Bacteria and acid move through the pulp, causing irritation, swelling, and pain—possibly even reaching the bone.